RedhaAmedi/RedhaAmedi/README.md

 # 👋 Hi, I’m Redha

-i’m a computer engineer focused on embedded software and systems programming, but I also enjoy crafting user-friendly interfaces when the mood strikes.
+🌿 I’m a computer engineer focused on embedded software and thoughtful tools.

 I like writing code that talks to hardware, handles real-time constraints, and makes things quietly work.
 Most of my work lives somewhere between low-level firmware and high-level functionality, from microcontrollers to UIs.